 - Dentists located in shopping centres may be more expensive because of higher business overheads

 - Be realistic about how much you'll want to do in the days after your treatment

 If you decide against visiting the Philippines for your dental work, there are still plenty of other popular dental tourism destinations you can consider.

-Over in Europe, Hungary, Poland, Spain and Turkey all offer top quality dental treatment at similarly low prices.
+In Europe, Hungary, Poland, Spain and Turkey all offer top-quality dental treatment at similarly low prices.
 You can tie your trip in with a city break or a beach holiday, or just focus on getting your dental work done.

 Although dental tourism is becoming increasingly popular as people look to save money on their dental work, we know it's not right for everyone.
 Wherever you decide to get your treatment, we hope this information has helped you make a decision you're happy with.